 Neck, Shoulder and Upper Back Pain

 With neck pain, the goal is to train with the head directly over the shoulders or lying on the floor.
 Having your head off the floor is a strain on the neck unless it is hanging down in a comfortable stretch.
 Training with outstretched arms is also a strain on the neck.
-Ben the elbows and have them close to the body to reduce stress on the neck and upper back.
-Exercises with machines where you pull are usually ok.
+Bend the elbows and have them close to the body to reduce stress on the neck and upper back.
+Exercise machines where you pull are usually ok.
 Pushing weights up over your head is a strain on the neck.
 Rehabilitation exercises for the neck are found below a well as exercises to activate the muscles supporting the upper body and shoulders.
 Another dimension to training the neck is to activate an inborn reflex synchronizing eye movements , neck movements and balance (vestibular system).
 This reflex is inhibited with neck pain and is important in rehabilitation.
 These are described in neck stability.

 Elbow pain (Ont i armbågen)